Child & Language Development

 Jo's Milestones in Relation to School Interpreting

 If Jo were to be placed in a kindergarten classroom with hearing teachers, peers, and support staff who were all English-speaking and non-signers, she would need accommodations to make the classroom accessible.
 This would primarily be through the use of an ASL-English Interpreter.
-As with any DHH student, it would be important for Jo to be placed with a qualified and certified ASL-English interpreter to ensure that her development stays on track.
+As with any deaf or hard of hearing student, it would be important for Jo to be placed with a qualified, certified ASL-English interpreter to ensure her development stays on track.

 The educational team should also consider: